- Brainwriting

 4. At the end of 5 minutes or when everyone has finished, participants pass the cards with written ideas to the person on their left (or right).

-5. The participants read all ideas passed to them, further develop the ideas or add three more ideas.
+5. The participants read all ideas passed to them, further developed the ideas or added three more ideas.

 6. This process continues until each participant receives back his or her own card written during round one.